lineality/cs-computer-science-curriculum/README.md

 - Iteration
 - Short Time Cycles

 # TDD Test Driven Development
 - Code Testing

+# Continuous Integration
+- Dev branch & main branch
+- testing based merging
+- "releases"

+# "upscaling" and monitoring
+- best practice is for mentoring of junior staff to be explicitly required in jobs for all people
+-

+# Continuous Delivery
+- not letting features pile up before delivering to user

 # Concepts:
 - NP-completeness (Non-polynomial-time completeness)